Klarrio/ttn-aws-workshop/README.md

 ## SNS notification flow

 Within this flow we will illustrate how one can send a notification to an email account based on a certain condition.
-The condition is that when the ThingsNode send a msg based on a `motion` event and the light sensor indicates it is dark (light sensor value < 35) it will trigger a SNS notification.
+The condition is that when the ThingsNode sends a message based on a `motion` event and the light sensor indicates it is dark (light sensor value < 35) it will trigger a SNS notification.

 ### 1. Setup Simple Notification Service